scottwernervt/ember-notifier/tests/dummy/app/docs/animation/template.md

 # Animation

-`ember-notifier` uses CSS transitions to animate adding and removing of a notification.
+CSS transitions are used to animate the addition and removal of a notification.

-## Custom
+## Customize

-Custom animation classes can be set globally using global config options.
+Custom animation classes can be set using global config options.

 {{docs-snippet name='animation-config-environment.js' title='config/environment.js'}}

-The option `animationTimeout` is the number of milliseconds before a notification is removed.
+The `animationTimeout` option is the number of milliseconds before a notification is removed.
-Ideally, it should equal the CSS `animation-delay` property value.
+Ideally, this should equal the CSS `animation-delay` property value.
 Check out [animista](http://animista.net/) for various CSS transition examples.